wp-plugins/ns-cloner-site-copier/readme.txt

 == Screenshots ==

 1. Navigating to the Network Admin area
-2. NS Cloner Pro and NS Cloner in the Sites menu area
+2. NS Cloner Pro and NS Cloner in the Sites Menu of Network Admin
 3. The NS Cloner in all its simple, user-friendly glory

 == Changelog ==